 You are charged a fixed non-volumetric charge as well as a volumetric charge for your actual consumption.

 Your waste water charge is calculated based on the assumption that 95% of the water you use will end up as waste water which drains to the public sewer.

-You may be liable for property and roads drainage, even if you don't have a water supply or if your landlord pays for your water and sewerage charges.
+You may be liable for property drainage, even if you don't have a water supply or if your landlord pays for your water and sewerage charges.